 The good news is that finding the best chiropractor or holistic health care provider in your near area doesn't have to be stressful, whether you moved cross-country or a few miles away in Orange County.
 In this post, we'll discuss some of the best ways to find a good chiropractor near your new location.

 If you've moved to a city close to your original home, you may be able to get a referral from your existing chiropractic physician.
 Talk to your doctor to find out if he or she can recommend a new chiropractor close to your location.
-If you already have a primary health care provider in your new city, talk to him or her for recommendations.
-All of these people are a good source for referrals.
-When asking people you know for referrals, our Newport Beach office often advises to ask some important questions, like:
+If you already have a primary healthcare provider in your new city, talk to him or her for recommendations.
+All of these people are a good source of referrals.
+When asking people you know for referrals, our Newport Beach office often advises asking some important questions, like:

 Asking these questions can help you get a feel for the way a particular chiropractor handles patients and stays organized in his or her practice.

 If you have insurance, your plan more than likely covers some form of chiropractic care.
 If that's the case, your insurance company should be able to recommend providers in your area.
 It's always a good idea to find out what your insurance company plan covers.
 Common questions to ask include: